 Nearly everyone at the game wore the orange and blue of their heroes.
 I was slightly shocked to see such a low official attendance, although it should be remembered that juniors did not pay.

-After half time Port seemed to have stepped up a gear, but most of the attacks were marshalled comfortably by a very competent Army defensive unit.
-There was lots of lovely intricate passing without any shots being fired.
+After half-time Port seemed to have stepped up a gear, but most of the attacks were marshalled comfortably by a very competent Army defensive unit.
+There were lots of lovely, intricate passes without any shots being fired.

-The Khlong Toei Army tried to rally their troops on the pitch.
-The game reverted to the same pattern with Hassan Sunny a mainly redundant figure in the United net.
+The Khlong Toei Army tried to rally its troops on the pitch.
+The game reverted to the same pattern, with Hassan Sunny a mainly redundant figure in the United net.
 Most of Port’s constructive play was coming from lightweight Japanese forward Hironori Saruta and defender David Rochela.

 With eight minutes remaining, another attack from Army caught Port’s players out of position.
-A pass was put into the space where the central defence should have been, for Thanakorn Danthong to send the 200 or so away fans behind the goal and in the seats into wild delight.
+A pass was put into the space where the central defence should have been, for Thanakorn Danthong to send the 200 or so away fans behind the goal and in their seated section into wild delight.

 The Army band were very impressive throughout the game, but they probably did it as a profession, as I noted at the time.
 Sunny was at last called into action in the closing stages, but it was far too little too late.